Tokyo: My first international experience

 In Tokyo, you will walk more than you ever have in your entire lifetime.
 You know in the states you can just exit the subway?
 In Tokyo, you will get off the train and go up and down numerous sets of stairs and walk down countless hallways before you find the sun again.

 When I exited the Asakusa stop, it was about 85-90 degrees.
 As I previously stated, I had my Alaskan gear on and needless to say I was dying.
 I got a few smirks from some foreigners as I got off the train and turned onto the first street that I didn't even recognize it as a street.
 By this point, nothing is really in English.
-So I turned this way and that, and walked up a few alleys, almost got full on clocked by a bicycle and made it to the hostel, that was nestled in an alleyway.
+So, using my handy paper map as the only reference, I turned this way and that, and walked up a few alleys, almost got nailed by a bicycle, had to stop in a pharmacy (or what I think was a pharmacy) to ask for directions.
+I remember seeing a big Ferris wheel and hearing the universal excited screams of people at a carnival (this distinct noise I would become familiar with as I would hear it day and night for weeks to come outside of my hostel window) and finally made it to the hostel, that was nestled in an alleyway.
+The receptionists seeemed amused at the sight of me and ran to get me a water, the first act of kind Japanese hospitality that made a distinct impression.

 I am beyond relieved to arrive there, but so disheveled.